Oblique Derivative Boundary Value Problems on Families of Planar Domains: Introduction

 The paper is organized as follows:

 In Section 2, we introduce the notations used in our paper.
-We review the definition of H\"older spaces with parameter as were used in \cite{N-W63} and \cite{B-G14}.
-We then prove some basic properties of these spaces.
-In particular we prove a result (\rp{cinhd}) which will be used repeatedly throughout the paper to simplify our arguments.
-In the end we give a parameter version of the isothermal coordinates in \rp{isop}.
+We review the definition of H\"older spaces with parameter as were used in \cite{N-W63} and \cite{B-G14}, and we show some basic properties of these spaces.
+In particular, we prove a result (\rp{cinhd}) which will be used repeatedly throughout the paper to simplify our arguments.
 Section 3 contains an exposition of Vekua's theory on the solvability and regularity of Problem A without parameter.
 The solvability properties are determined by the index of the problem (see \rd{pA_index}) and the number of connected components of the boundary $b \Om$.
 All the results in this section can be found in \cite{VA62}.
+In Section 4, we prove \rt{mtintro} for families of simply-connected domains $\Om^{\la}$.
+In Section 5 we examine how the kernel in Vekua's integral solution formula depends on $ \la$.
+These results will be used in Section 6 to prove \rt{mtintro} for families of multiply-connected domains $\Om^{\la}$.
+For our proof we are able to avoid taking derivatives on the kernel as was done in \cite{B-G14}.